 Also of interest is that Bronxville has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Bronxville is that it can take a long time to commute to work.
-In Bronxville, the average commute to work is 39.40 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of Bronxville’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Bronxville, however, the average commute to work is quite long.
+On average, people spend 37.30 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 The most common language spoken in Bronxville is English.
 Other important languages spoken here include Spanish and Chinese.